-If you live in Priddy and would like to get involved please call Jake Chant on 01823 652472 or email
+If you live in Priddy and would like to get involved with the project please get in touch with the Mendip's team.

 Stoke St Michael / Leigh-on-Mendip

-The Save our Magnificent Meadows team has also been working with local people in the communities of Stoke St Michael and Leigh on Mendip, as well as with the quarries found in these parishes.
+The Save our Magnificent Meadows team have been working with local people in the communities of Stoke St Michael and Leigh on Mendip, as well as with the quarries found in these parishes.

-If you live around these parishes and would like more information or to get involved, please call Pippa Rayner or Jake Chant on 01823 652400 or email
+If you live around these parishes and would like to get involved, please get in touch with the Mendip's team.

 The fields will now be preserved as an accessible green space for all.
 Somerset Wildlife Trust has since visited and surveyed the fields and discovered that they not only already have several species-rich banks, but that the fields have a huge potential to support a greater diversity of wildflowers, so we are working with the group to provide advice on this where needed.

-Working with the community to ensure the fields continue to meet their needs is vital to this work so, in July, we held a 'Picnic in the Meadows' event to engage the community with the diverse wildlife already found at the site, through wildflower walks, bumble bee catching and butterfly netting.
-Ensuring people have the opportunity to have their say and learn more about the meadows and how they can help local wildlife.
+Working with the community to ensure the fields continue to meet their needs is vital to this work so, in July 2015, we held a 'Picnic in the Meadows' event to engage the community with the diverse wildlife already found at the site.
+We ran wildflower walks, and had a closer look at the bumblebees and butterflies living here.
+The event ensured that people had the opportunity to discuss their ideas and learn more about the meadows and how they can help local wildlife.

-There will also be more fun events to get involved with over the coming year.
-For more information about the fields, take a look at the community groups website: www.sosfrome.org
+For more information about the fields & future events take a look at the community groups website: www.sosfrome.org